Usage in the UI

 Summary gives you a high-level overview of how many items passed, failed, errored, or are not applicable.

-Metadata gives you the detailed information about the test and your target app.
-This includes the App name, AppID, App version, TestID, Test date, Sensitive values "if one was used", Corellium version, Created by, and last modified by.
+Metadata gives you detailed information about the test and your target app.
+This includes the App name, AppID, App version, TestID, Test date, Sensitive values (if one was used), Corellium version, Created by, and Last modified by.

-Checks shows which Checks were run, as well as each one's Description, Status, Severity, impact, remediation, Compliance mapping, and Evidence (if the check failed).
-Click here for more details about Checks.
+Checks shows which Checks were run, as well as each one's Description, Status, Severity, Impact, Remediation, Compliance mapping, and Evidence (if the check failed).
+Learn more about Checks.

-Artifacts shows which artifacts were run, as well as each one's Description, Status, Compliance, and Output (if applicable) Click here for more information about Artifacts.
+Artifacts shows which artifacts were run, as well as each one's Description, Status, Compliance mapping, and Output (if applicable) Learn more about Artifacts.

 Activity gives you detailed information about changes to the report.
 You can filter by Date, User, Event, Item, and keywords.